 For a refresher on basic parallelism in Ansible, check out this lesson:https://linuxacademy.com/cp/courses/lesson/course/3933/lesson/2/module/317

 run_once keyword allows us to mark a task for only a single execution in a play, no matter how many hosts are targeted.
 This has select use cases, such as running a script that may only need to be ran one time for a cluster.
 The keyword is demonstrated in this lesson and a brief discussion is provided as to how

 run_once interacts with

 Overview of Ansible Roles

 Ansible roles allow for enhanced organization of more complex Ansible playbooks.
 They also are easily shareable via Ansible Galaxy.
-This lesson provides a broad overview of the Ansible role structure and a brief look at the ansible-galaxy command.
+This lesson provides a broad overview of the Ansible role structure and a brief look at the

 Ansible Role Demo